Subscribe to Home Ever After

 • You get a clean kitchen and pantry with lots of room so you can start bargain hunting again.
 What’s not to love?!

 I have been using up my stockpile for close to 3 weeks now, and during that time have spent only $20 on milk, fruits and veggies.
 There are still about 3 weeks to go in my case, so I’ll be steadfast in my goal to use up the stockpile.
-You can do the challenge right along with me and cut down your spending as you Use It Up!
+You can do the pantry challenge right along with me and cut down your spending as you use up your pantry stockpile!
 In the meantime, are any of you using up your pantry contents?
 Do you periodically go on a grocery shopping fast?
 Let us know your methods in the comments.

 I like to try to use the stuff myself first, but if I can’t I try to pass it along to someone who CAN use it so it doesn’t go to waste before I get to it!